 Multidisciplinary Cancer Management Courses

-Multidisciplinary Cancer Management Courses (MCMC) improve cancer care globally through the promotion of interdisciplinary cancer management.
-The course provides fundamental training for physicians, nurses, pathologists, and residents in countries where patients with cancer are frequently treated by non-specialists.
+Multidisciplinary Cancer Management Courses (MCMC) improve cancer care globally by promoting interdisciplinary cancer management.
+The courses focus on countries where non-specialists frequently provide cancer care, providing fundamental training to physicians, nurses, pathologists, and residents.

 What our attendees are saying:

 As a result of what I learned at MCMC...

 - “I have improved on my communication to patients about their illnesses and I am able to refer to the required specialist as soon as possible.
 I have also made sure that most challenging cases are discussed in tumor board meetings and no patient gets treatment without histology diagnosis."